Peoria Heights, Illinois

 Peoria Heights is a village lying in Peoria County in the U.S. state of Illinois.
-The population was 6,156 at the 2010 census, down from 6,635 in 2000.
+As of the 2020 census, Peoria Heights had a population of 5,908.
 Peoria Heights is a suburb of Peoria, is sometimes referred to as Uptown, and is surrounded by the city except for its eastern boundary on Peoria Lake, a relatively wider section of the Illinois River.
-It is part of the Peoria, Illinois Metropolitan Statistical Area.
+It is part of the Peoria metropolitan area.

 History

-The area was developed by white settlers in 1898, under the name Prospect Heights Land Company.
+The area was developed in 1898 under the name Prospect Heights Land Company.
 When it was incorporated, it was called Prospect Heights.
 Three years later, they changed it to Peoria Heights to avoid confusion with the Prospect Heights community near Chicago.

 The Prospect Heights Hotel hosted a Hungarian orchestra that played every night as the house band.
 The hotel burned down in the summer of 1894.

 The village celebrated its centennial in 1998.

 Geography

 According to the 2010 census, Peoria Heights has a total area of 6.969 sqmi, of which 2.65 sqmi (or 38.03%) is land and 4.319 sqmi (or 61.97%) is water.
 That most of the village is water is due to the fact that most of Upper Peoria Lake lies within its boundaries; this can be seen on official state maps.

-Topographically, the village can be roughly divided into three zones.
-The Illinois River floodplain, the bluff, and the plateau.
+Topographically, the village can be roughly divided into three zones: the Illinois River floodplain, the bluff, and the plateau.
 While its eastern border is fairly regular with the river's edge, the rest of its municipal border, with Peoria, is quite irregular and convoluted.

 According to the Census Bureau records through 2007, Peoria Heights lies in three counties (Peoria, Woodford, and Tazewell).
 While neither Tazewell nor Woodford counties consider Peoria Heights to be within their jurisdiction, the state of Illinois does show that across Peoria Lake from the rest of the village, a small, uninhabited area exists both within Peoria Heights and Woodford County.
 However, the Census Bureau claim that Peoria Heights is also within Tazewell County is unsupported by any state, county, or municipal websites.